geraintpalmer/SAS-R/LabSheets/Week_04.md

     (Note that python also has a timeit library which offers timing functionality.)

-## Searching algorithms
+    **Searching algorithms**

+    ---

-5. **TICKABLE** Consider the data in [W04_D01.txt]({{site.baseurl}}/assets/Data/W04_D01.txt).
+05. **TICKABLE** Consider the data in [W04_D01.txt]({{site.baseurl}}/assets/Data/W04_D01.txt).
 Search this file for the index of 4558.
 Do this by hand and then check your answer using the `index` method.
 How could you do this if it was to be done in pairs (2 students searching the list)?

     [Video hint](http://www.youtube.com/watch?v=D7-3Oh_oZA4)

-6. One searching algorithm we will look at is called "sequential search".
+06. One searching algorithm we will look at is called "sequential search".
 This algorithm starts by sorting a list, and then going through it until it either reaches the element in question or gets to a point in the list that the item in question **should** be at.

         SORT THE LIST
         SET INDEX TO 0